 Because large physical meetups are difficult to organize and involve a tremendous amount of planning, management, and marketing, the Internet has become an event organizer’s greatest tool, without which it would be nearly impossible to host a successful event.

-An event website can be used to handle everything to do with an event or conference, including selling tickets, managing registrations, creating hype, and providing general info such as dates, location, and an event itinerary.
+An event website can be used to handle everything to do with an event or conference, including selling tickets, managing registrations, creating hype, and providing general info such as dates, location, and event itinerary.

 High-quality event websites that offer a good user experience can hugely increase the attendance of a conference.
 However, bad event websites can quickly lead to a poor image prior to the event itself, leading to a dismal turnout and even loss of money.